 – Network security: Restrict NTLM: Outgoing NTLM traffic to remote servers

-When these steps are done, update the group policy object for it to take effect immediately in order to avoid the default time of 90 minutes.
+When the above steps are done.
+Update the group policy object for it to take effect immediately in order to avoid the default time of 90 minutes.
 See this link for more information, see the following article “all about GPO switches gpupdate and gpupdate-force“.

-To prevent NTLM credentials from being sent to remote servers in your domain environment, use the same steps as discussed in the following link on Group Policy Management.
+To prevent NTLM credentials from being sent to remote servers in your domain environment.
+Use the same steps as discussed in the Group Policy Management.